ignite/cli/docs/intro/install.md

+---
+order: 3
+description: Steps to install Starport on your local computer.
+---

 # Install Starport

 You can run Starport in a web-based Gitpod IDE or you can install Starport on your local computer.